IndraT97/Everything-About-SQL/README.md

 ## 📚 Projects

 This section highlights a series of SQL projects showcasing various data analysis techniques and insights.
-Each project demonstrates proficiency in SQL query writing, data extraction, transformation, and analysis across different domains. 💡
+Each project demonstrates proficiency in SQL query writing, data extraction, transformation, and analysis across different domains.💡

 These projects present unique challenges and opportunities for exploration, aiming to uncover actionable insights and provide data-driven recommendations. 📊